-Progress bars show the funding status of each of your categories visually.
+Progress bars show the funding status of each of your categories visually which can be a great motivator to help you save money.
 You know what they say, a picture’s worth a thousand words—or at least the 25 extra characters you’ve previously shoved in the category name.
 Free up that real estate people, you’ve got progress bars now!

 I love the progress bars.
 It is such an easy visual to track my progress.-YNAB Alpha Tester

 Progress bars will be off by default, but you can turn them on anytime by clicking the “more” button in the upper left corner of the app and toggling on or off.